DLooppz/miniGit/README.md

 # miniGit
-Implementation of a dummy git with server/cloud
+Implementation of a dummy git with server/cloud storage

 ## Notes
 **zLib Usage Example**